 Dental Crowns & Bridges

-- Prevent a cracked tooth from becoming worse
+- Avoid letting a cracked tooth become worse

 Did You Know…

 Did you know that the Etruscan culture was the first to employ crowns to repair broken teeth?
 In fact, until the 20th century, when porcelain crowns were first developed, the materials they used—ivory, gold, and bones—were still the norm in dentistry.
 Today’s crowns and bridges are typically installed in just one or two dental visits and are properly tailored for the patient’s bite.
 Crowns and bridges can last a lifetime or even more with proper care and routine dental exams.